data-flair/python-tutorial/README.md

  - GUI programming
  - Dynamically typed

+### c.
 Concepts to Learn

 Let’s talk about the important concepts you should learn in Python.

-Syntax
+ - Syntax
-Statements, Indentation, and Comments
+  -- Statements, Indentation, and Comments
-Variables and Data Types
+ -- Variables and Data Types
-Numbers
+ --- Numbers
 Strings
 Booleans
 Variable Scope